Teoscar Hernández Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 18th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Guardians pitching staff ranks 19th in MLB.

-- The Guardians have a 4.18 team ERA that ranks 13th across all league pitching staffs.
+- The Guardians have the 12th-ranked team ERA across all MLB pitching staffs (4.05).

-- The Guardians rank 14th in baseball in home runs allowed (eight total, one per game).
+- Guardians pitchers combine to rank 12th in baseball in home runs allowed (eight total, 0.9 per game).

-- The Guardians will look to Quantrill (0-0) in his second start this season.
+- Plesac (0-0) takes the mound for the Guardians to make his second start of the season.

-- In his most recent appearance on Sunday, the righty tossed 4 2/3 innings against the Seattle Mariners, allowing four earned runs while surrendering eight hits.
+- In his last time out on Tuesday, the righty threw one inning against the Oakland Athletics, allowing six earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.